 Q: Are there natural hazards at Storm King?

-Q: Where do we get first aid? bee stings, falls, etc.?
+Q: Where do we get first aid for beestings, falls, etc.?

-A: Contact a safety officer, tram driver, guide or Visitor Center staff member.
-Staff should then contact the Head of Safety.
+A: Contact a Visitor Services Attendant or Visitor Center staff member.

 A: Deer ticks are common here in Orange County and throughout the northeast US.
 There is a handout on Lyme disease available in the Visitor Center.
-There is also bug spray available for purchase.
+There is also insect repellent available for purchase.